sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 <span style="color:lime">"The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

-- From Chapter 7: Freedom, from the book "Psychology of Money": "The job was intellectually stimulating, paid well, and made me feel important.
+- From Chapter 7: Freedom, from the book "Psychology of Money":

+The job was intellectually stimulating, paid well, and made me feel important.
 But every waking second of my time became a slave to my boss’s demands, which was enough to turn it into one of the most miserable experiences of my life.
 It was a four-month internship.
 I lasted a month.

 The hardest thing about this was that I loved the work.
 And I wanted to work hard.
 But doing something you love on a schedule you can’t control can feel the same as doing something you hate.